 You’re not alone

 To anyone who’s grieving right now, there’s always someone out there to talk to.
 You need to know that.
 You don’t have to be alone.
-Take a look on websites such as Tommy’s, Bliss, and Sands.
-I received a tremendous amount of support from a lady at Tommy’s named Devina.
+Take a look at Tommy’s website.
+I received a tremendous amount of support from a lady at Tommy’s named Devina when fundraising for the charity.
 Their overall resources available, as well their commitment to helping others during these heart-breaking experiences is absolutely amazing.

 Raising awareness of baby loss is something I will always want to do.
 And I hope to complete more awareness and fundraising activities in the future.